Iran

 American voices were everywhere.

 "Like being in America in the Middle East."
-I remember saying.

-visiting Persepolis and the tombs of Hafez and Saadi.
+We spent time travelling and stayed in Shiraz, visiting Persepolis and the tombs of Hafez and Saadi.

 I had never seen anything like it.